roman-milk/roman-milk.github.io/laura-jim-and-i.md

  But of course it did affect us or me anyway.
 Basically what it amounted to was that I had just been taken from what I thought was a romantic relationship and had been placed in a fuck buddy relationship.
 The problem was that I just wasn't a fuck buddy kind of guy.
 I needed more than just sex out of a relationship and Robin and I slowly pulled apart.
 The sex was there when we went to bed at night, but the everyday interaction that takes place between couples became forced and strained.

- Four months – almost to the day – from the day Robin put a stop to my romantic aspirations she said to me: Report_Story #2
+ Four months – almost to the day – from the day Robin put a stop to my romantic aspirations she said to me: